 Surf Guide

-Africa's top surfing destination.
-From beginner beach breaks to world-class point breaks, Morocco offers 3,000 km of Atlantic coastline and year-round waves.
+One of Africa's great surf coasts.
+From beginner beach breaks to world-class point breaks, Morocco offers a long Atlantic coastline and waves across most of the year.

 3,000 km